4 Factors to Keep in Mind When Hiring ContractorsMarch 21, 2019

 On the other hand, there are some possible negative consequences to including utilities in the bills, including:

-Inaccurate rent cost.
-By adding utilities to your overall bill, your property seems more expensive than the actual price.
+- Inaccurate rent cost.
+By adding them to your overall bill, your property seems more expensive than the actual price.
 This factor can scare potential tenants away.

 Ultimately, it is up to you to decide whether you can withstand the negative aspects of including utilities to enjoy the positive aspects.
 At Landlord Thermostats, we give you the option of cutting costs for both parties.